Multi-scale Attention Network for Single Image Super-Resolution: Introduction

-Motivated by these issues, we propose multi-scale large kernel attention (MLKA) that combines multi-scale mechanism and LKA to build various-range correlations with relatively few computations.
+Motivated by these issues, we propose multi-scale large kernel attention (MLKA) that combines classical multi-scale mechanism and emerging LKA to build various-range correlations with relatively few computations.
+The multi-scale kernel can implicitly encode features from coarse to fine, which allows the model to mimic both CNNs and transformers.
 Moreover, to avoid potential block artifacts aroused by dilation, we adopt the gate mechanism to recalibrate the generated attention maps adaptively.
-To maximize the benefits of MLKA, we place it on the MetaFormer~\cite{MetaFormer}-style structure rather than RCAN~\cite{RCAN}-style to construct a multi-attention block (MAB).
-Although transformer-style MAB can reach higher performance, the MLP feed-forward module is too heavy for large images.
-Inspired by simple-gate (SG)~\cite{NAFNet} and convolutional feed-forward network (CFF)~\cite{PvTv2}, we propose a simplified gated spatial attention unit (GSAU), by applying spatial attention and gate mechanism to reduce calculations and include spatial information.
-Arming with MLKA and GSAU, the MABs are stacked to build the multi-scale attention network (MAN) for the SR task.
+To maximize the benefits of MLKA, we place it on the MetaFormer~\cite{MetaFormer}-style (\emph{Norm-TokenMixer-Norm-MLP}) structure rather than RCAN-style (\emph{Conv-Act-Conv-TokenMixer}) to construct a multi-attention block (MAB).
+Although transformer-style MAB can deliver higher performance, the MLP feed-forward module is too heavy for large images.
+Inspired by recent work~\cite{NAFNet,PvTv2}, we propose a simplified gated spatial attention unit (GSAU) by applying spatial attention and gate mechanism to reduce calculations and include spatial information.
+Arming with the simple yet striking MLKA and GSAU, the MABs are stacked to build the multi-scale attention network (MAN) for the SR task.
 In \cref{fig:Network_Performance}, we present the superior performance of our MAN.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose multi-scale large kernel attention (MLKA) to obtain long-range dependencies at various granularity levels, therefore significantly improving the model representation capability. \item We integrate the gate mechanism and spatial attention to build a simplified feed-forward network, GSAU, which can reduce parameters and calculations while maintaining the performance. \item We present multi-scale attention network (MAN) family that can achieve a trade-off between the performance and model complexity in both lightweight and performance-oriented SR tasks. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We propose multi-scale large kernel attention (MLKA) for obtaining long-range dependencies at various granularity levels by combining large kernel with gate and multi-scale mechanisms, which significantly increases model representation capability. \item We integrate gate mechanisms and spatial attention to construct a simplified feed-forward network called GSAU which has better performance than a multi-layer perceptron (MLP) while reducing parameters and calculations. \item Through simply stacking the proposed modules, we present multi-scale attention network (MAN) family capable of achieving a trade-off between model complexity and performance in both lightweight and performance-oriented SR tasks. \end{itemize}